JesseVelden/Node-Spotify-Playlist/README.md

 Node.js - Spotify Playlist Data
 =====================

 Get all data from both **public or private** Spotify Playlists without authentication.
 Based on [node-spotify-data](https://github.com/MiniGod/node-spotify-data).
+Due the widged limitation of Spotify, it is only able to load the first 200 songs.

 ##### Dependencies